-Course forgiveness is implemented when a student repeats a course and the higher/highest grade awarded (excluding the grades of W and WP) replaces all previous grades for that course in the computation of the cumulative grade point average.
+Course forgiveness is implemented when a student repeats a course and the last grade awarded (excluding grades of W and WP) replaces the previous grade in the computation of the cumulative grade point average.
+The grade point average during the term in which the course was first attempted will not be affected.
 The official transcript will list the course and grade each time it is attempted.

-When a student completes a course more than once, the highest grade will be counted in the GPA and all other grades excluded from the GPA.
+When a student completes a course more than once, all grades for the course (excluding the first grade) will be used in computing the cumulative grade point average.
 Official transcripts will list each course in which a student was enrolled.

-A student may repeat a course more than once, but the course may be counted only once toward fulfillment of credit hours for graduation.
+A student may repeat a course more than once, but that course may be counted only once toward fulfillment of credit hours for graduation.

-NOTE: STUDENTS SHOULD CHECK FINANCIAL AID REGULATIONS REGARDING REPETITION OF COURSES.
+NOTE: STUDENTS SHOULD CHECK FINANCIAL AID REGULATIONS REGARDING REPETITION OF COURSES